 The primary purpose of this system is to protect the catalytic converter and insure low emissions while offering good driveability.
 O.B.D. (on board diagnostic) system is capable of capturing transient problems as well as constant problems and setting a code in the computer related to specific system problems.
 These codes on 96 and newer vehicles are SAE controlled codes and are universal between manufacturers.

 It should be pointed out that codes are often glitches that may need regular additional diagnosis.
-Japanese Auto Service is happy to check and clear codes for no charge, usually on a drive-by basis.

 How often should I change my oil?